|

 acid to the Newcomers.
 Saline is very weak on the ph scale.
 It's

 FeoNote: You may disagree with Kelly over this.
 I do all of the time.
-The idea that aliens from another planet, would have a culture and a logic that makes sense to us, when most of the cultures, and logic based upon those cultures, right here on earth do not?
+The idea that aliens from another planet would have to have a culture and a logic that makes sense to us, when most earth cultures and their logic, by our fellow humans - do not?

-What Kelly and I agree on though is this: Assuming the movie's logic that these aliens
+What Kelly and I agree on though is this: Accepting the movie's logic that these aliens

-are in mortal danger from sea water, for what possible reason would they choose to live and raise their families in a coastal city like Los Angeles - right next to the largest body of acid on earth?
-The very air they breathe should be eating their lungs and skin!
+are in mortal danger from sea water, for what possible reason would they choose to live and raise their families in a Coastal City like Los Angeles - right next to the largest "body of acid" on earth?
+The very air they breathe should be eating their lungs out!

 The idea here is that some truly huge underwater cavern is broken